Saturday, December 20, 2025

 Gravenberch in Transition phases

 Here, we can see Gravenberch (in black) win the ball in his area.
 Then, he immediately turns and dances past two defenders.
-That’s the first advantage of his fabulous physique: His ability to twirl past defenders that face him with Roulettes and Cruyff Turns and beats them with ease.
-The other thing we can see is the Gravenberch has a lot of space in front of him, so he beats the man and accelerates past him.
-This manoeuvre is advantageous as Gravenberch is now in a lot of space to distribute the ball to his team-mates.
+That’s the first advantage of his fabulous physique: His ability to twirl past defenders that face him with Roulettes and Cruyff Turns and beat them with ease.
+The other thing we can see is that Gravenberch has a lot of space in front of him, so he beats the man and accelerates past him.
+This manoeuvre is advantageous as Gravenberch now has a lot of space to distribute the ball to his teammates.

 His off-the-ball movements are brilliant too.
 He always tries to find space between passing lanes and empty areas of the pitch.
 Gravenberch creates space around him by identifying zones with lesser pressure and move into them to receive passes.
-This technique is evident when looking at his received passes, which stands at 40.52 per game, making it one of the best in the league.
+This technique is evident when examining his received passes, which average 40.52 per game, making him one of the best in the league.

-His passing ability is what we will be looking at next.
-Despite not having played a lot of games so far this season, Gravenberch has shown his capability of passing well and has an innate vision for picking out good passes.
+His passing ability is what we will examine next.
+Despite not having played many games so far this season, Gravenberch has demonstrated his ability to pass well and has an innate vision for picking out good passes.
 The Ajax philosophy inculcated in him is to make a lot of passes by controlling the ball.
 His passing accuracy sits at a whopping 89%, which is an excellent figure for any central midfielder.
 While his pass length is at an average of 17.2m, he makes mostly forward passes, as we can see in this pie chart below:

 Gravenberch’s Pass Distribution